Fujifilm X-T3 vs Sony H200

-Both the X-T3 and the H200 are recent models that are part of the current product line-up.
-The H200 replaced the earlier Sony H90, while the X-T3 followed on from the Fujifilm X-T2.
+The H200 is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T3 better than the Sony H200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.